0queue/claw-for-lobsters/THOUGHTS.md

 thing and it worked (spitting out tons of warnings from the cops of course).

 At least after all that `rails server` worked like a charm, so that's nice.

+## The Great 2020 Refresh

+The big update went rather smoothly, considering how long a year is in Android Time, no non trivial code changes had to be made, and except for the weird exception in [buildSrc/build.gradle.kts](buildSrc/build.gradle.kts), Kotlin is nice and up to date.

+To reflect on some earlier technology choices:

+- Still glad I chose to go with Conductor.
+Between easy transitions and straightforward backstack manipulation, I feel like it hits the right balance of correct defaults for simple situations, and power for making sure every edge case works as desired.
+As long as I continue to work with Views and anything above a few screens, I feel like I will reach for Conductor.
+That said, I should maybe upstream something about the view lifecycle, because as Fragment folks have already figured out, the view lifecycle and controller lifecycle are different, and I don't believe conductor has that built in yet.

+- SQLDelight/Coroutines/Retrofit makes data loading easy and straightforward: Just observe the database, and when refresh events happen, hop off the main thread, download, and insert.
+For paging, the Paging library does a lot of magic that means I pretty much just need a "load a page" method, but I don't know how necessary that magic is.
+A nice future experiment would be to have a list of observed pages that get rendered in the adapter, then observe more pages as the user scrolls.

+- Multi module navigation is still something of a question mark to me, in such a small app my approach of manual reflection is aggressively okay, not fun to write but very contained and theoretically easy to test.
+I may revisit this in the future if I think of/hear about any better approaches.

+Overall, I used Claw at least daily for the whole year before this refresh, with only one unknown crash (and one known crash, due to lobste.rs changes), and look forward to another year of stability.